cpena107/CS1380-Spring2019/README.md

 ## Software

-We'll be using C++, throughout the entire term.
+We'll be using C++ and ZyBooks, throughout the term.

 ### C++